The Dying Year

 • Complete The Dying Year EOL doula training program

-• Complete the activities in the Study Guide (reading, viewing, writing exercises)
+• Complete the activities in the Study Guide (reading, viewing, written exercises)

 • Meet with a member of the The Dying Year team for a personal mentoring/coaching session